Do You Need a License to Fly a Drone in 2026?

 Commercial Use (License Required)

-You DO need a license if the flight is anything other than recreational.
+You do need a license if the flight is anything other than recreational.

-• Any paid work
+• Any paid drone work

 • Roof or property inspections

-• Real estate or construction documentation
+• Real estate or construction photography

 This requires a Part 107 Remote Pilot Certificate.